donaldRwilliams/BGGM/README.md

 Hypothesis Testing
 ==================

 The following methods were introduced in Williams and Mulder (2019).
 That work not only presented an exploratory approach using the Bayes factor, but it also proposed methodology for confirmatory hypothesis testing in GGMs.
 The latter provides an alternative to data driven model selection that is commonplace in the GGM literature, and in particular, it allows for comparing theoretical models.
-The approach builds upon (Mulder2016), where the focus was on correlations (as opposed to *partial* correlations).
+The novel matrix−*F* prior distribution is used for the partial correlations, which offers more flexibility than the Wishart distribution.
+This approach builds upon (Mulder2016), where the focus was on correlations (as opposed to *partial* correlations).
 In particular, **BGGM** allows for Bayesian model selection with competing sets of inequality and/or equality constraints on multiple partial correlations.

 Stucture Learning (Bayes Factor)
 --------------------------------